Now That I’m Organized, I Realize I’m Happier in Chaos

 I think I’m in a new place, though.
 I think I can move through this experience without trying to avoid it this time.
 I think I can get myself to sit down and do the bookkeeping.
 I think I might sit down and read a few more interesting articles.
 But I have to approach it consciously.
 And I’ll need to make lists.

 It’s not easy for me to be one thing — busy — and then another — relaxed.
 It’s not easy for me to transition between modes of being.
-And it’s not easy for me to live a life where chaos isn’t conducting the orchestra.
+Happier living for me if a life where chaos is conducting the orchestra.

 I’m proud that I got myself here.
 But…even in this admirable destination, there’s more work to do.